AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance FAQ.md

 ## How do I use SCC RDMA?

-If you select an image that is customized for SCC and supports RDMA RoCE drivers and OFED stacks to create an SCC instance, you can use SCC RDMA by virtue of the IB verbs API or implement RDMA communication by using the MPI.
+If you select an image that is customized for SCC and supports RDMA RoCE drivers and OFED stacks to create an SCC instance, you can use SCC RDMA by virtue of the IB verbs API or implement RDMA-based communication by using the MPI.

 ![](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/2301359951/p50536.png)